Fahim-Ahmad/intoCODE/static website/README.md

 # About
-I developed this website as a showcase of my HTML and CSS skills, which I developed during the 'Static Website' class.
+I developed this website as a showcase of my HTML and CSS skills that I developed during the 'Static Website' class.
-While the its primary purpose is to demonstrate my abilities, anyone is welcome to use the template I've created.
+While its primary purpose is to demonstrate my abilities, anyone is welcome to use the template I've created.

 ## Features